ajGingrich/calculator/README.md

-# Build a Simon Game
+# Build a JavaScript Calculator

 Objective
 ------